hemantkh/firstTestRepo/README.md

 *cd_runAllCodes.m* executes all the required code files and produces the results which are stored in **Data** and **Plots** folders respectively.

-*usefulCommands* contains useful git commands and removes the need to search for search these commands on every use.
+*usefulCommands.txt* contains useful git commands and removes the need to search for search these commands on every use.

 Created by: Hemant Kumar, New Delhi, India.
 Last modified on: 01 June, 2018.